Canada in World War I: Saboteurs

-From the start of the war, the Canadian government investigated many rumors of a large German attack across the Canada–United States border.
-While most of the rumors were false, Germany did consider several plans to damage Britain by attacking Canada from the United States.
+From the start of the war, the Canadian government investigated many rumours of a large German attack across the Canada–United States border.
+While most of the rumours were false, Germany did consider several plans to damage Britain by attacking Canada from the United States.
 One proposal intended to use 100,000 German military reservists allegedly living in North America, who would join 250,000 German Americans and 300,000 anti-British Irish Americans.
 To maintain secrecy, the army of 650,000 would dress as cowboys; the foreign office's lawyers ruled that a cowboy costume would not be considered a military uniform under international law.
 Amazingly, the German government did not reject the proposal because of the impracticality, but because it did not wish to damage relations with the United States by violating American neutrality.

 Taken more seriously was the proposal to sabotage trains carrying Japanese troops which, the German General Staff and foreign office were convinced, would soon arrive in France through Canada.
 Despite German Ambassador to the United States Johann Heinrich von Bernstorff's disbelief in Japan sending troops to the Western Front, foreign office undersecretary Arthur Zimmermann ordered him to prepare with the embassy's military attaché Franz von Papen plans to attack the Canadian Pacific Railway.
 Von Papen identified several bridges and tunnels in western Canada as targets, but was advised to wait until the Japanese appeared.
 His agent, a Captain Böhm, recruited 10 people to enter Canada from Maine and blow up five eastern bridges, but cancelled the mission after only three appeared at the rendezvous point and agreed to the plan.

 One who did not appear, Werner Horn, thus did not know that the mission was cancelled.
 In the Vanceboro international bridge bombing, Horn exploded some dynamite but failed to greatly damage the bridge.
 Von Papen next formed groups of German reservists in several American cities to attack Canadian bridges and, if the Japanese took the Panama Canal, its locks.
 The saboteurs did not have uniforms, however, and the general staff told the foreign office on 11 February 1915 that wearing cockades and armbands would not protect them from being shot as francs-tireurs.
 This news discouraged the volunteers and ended the mission.
-The German government continued to create such plans, however, resulting in the Zimmermann Telegram.
+The German government continued to create such plans, however, resulting in the Zimmermann telegram.